Key Takeaways from the Discussion on Training Volume and Hypertrophy

 -

-- Although growth slows as lifters become more trained, increased volume may still benefit muscle hypertrophy.
+Impact of Training Age: - Although growth slows as lifters become more trained, increased volume may still benefit muscle hypertrophy.

 - For highly trained individuals, adjusting volumes while monitoring systemic fatigue is crucial.